A base image factory. Here's what's in the image.

 NVIDIA (optional)

-eBPF tools (optional)
+eBPF (optional)

 Web UI Installer